DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

             └─ Variation On
 ```

+### From the Dashboard

+Targeting rules can be seen in the individual feature page by selecting the relevant environment under `Users & Targeting` in the **Manage Feature 🚩** menu on the left hand side of the screen.

+From here you will be able to enable or disable the specific targetting rule by clicking the `Targeting ON` toggle.

 ---

 ## Creating a Targeting Rule

-### From the Dashboard

-On the features dashboard page, select `Users & Targeting` from the left hand menu and choose which [environment](/essentials/environments) it should apply to.
-If a feature is toggled `ON` for an environment, the rules defined within the environment will be followed.

-Once the targeting rule is defined, the next step is to determine what Variation users targeted by this rule should receive.
-Note: The available variations will be determined by the chosen Feature Type, however, [these can](/essentials/variables) be modified and more variations can be added at any time.

-To choose the Variation for this targeted audience, use the "Serve" dropdown and choose the desired variation.
-When the environment is enabled, and if a user fulfills the targeting rule, they will then be served that variation and its associated variable values.

 ### From the CLI